25+ Activities in Cairo – Complete Local Travel Guide Included

 #1️ Do your research

 And by research, I don’t mean reading a couple of blogs by people who’ve probably visited for a couple of days and have done the touristy stuff only.
 Instead, try to find blog posts by people who’ve slow-traveled here, stayed, or lived here for a long time.
+Or locals, like yours truly.

 #2️ Get in touch with locals.

 Be it before you travel (if you manage) or after, there’s no better way to get to learn about a culture than from the locals themselves.
+Plus, we know all the cool, unknown activities in Cairo, as well as hidden gems.

 #3️ Don’t rely on a single local or just 1 group.